ajeetraina/catalog-service-ai-enhanced/README.md

 # AI-Powered Catalog Management System

 AI-powered catalog management system with intelligent agents for product evaluation, market research, and inventory optimization.
+This repo helps you learn how Agentic AI can shorten the process of creating and managing Product catalog.

 ## Features